The Hidden College Cost of Differential Tuition

 Are you going to be charged more for college tuition than you anticipated?
 Differential tuition, also known as tiered tuition, is a hidden college cost that affects undergraduates at colleges and universities across the country.

 Many students, according to a new study, are being charged more than the published sticker price for choosing particular academic majors or simply for being an upperclassman.
 It’s possible that some students are being dinged with a higher bill for enrolling in a university’s honors college.

-“Differential tuition can make a big difference in terms of cost; it can be a several thousand dollar swing one way or another,” said Gregory C. Wolniak, director of the Center for Research on Higher Education Outcomes at New York University (NYU).
+“Differential tuition can make a big difference in terms of cost; it can be several thousand dollars more,” said Gregory C. Wolniak, director of the Center for Research on Higher Education Outcomes at New York University (NYU).
 Wolniak is a co-author of the study along with academics at Arizona State University and the University of Louisville.

 The study, Unmasking College Costs: Challenges in the Era of Differential Tuition Practices, was presented at the American Educational Research Association (AERA) Conference in May 2017.
 Differential tuition has become more common over the last two to three decades.